 The Group's presentation currency is euro (EUR).
-The financial statements cover the period from 01.01.2021 till 31.12.2021, with comparative period 2020 conversed from Latvian GAAP to IFRS.
-Accounting policies and methods are consistent with those applied in the previous years, except as described in Note b.
+The financial statements cover the period from 01.01.2022 till 31.12.2022, with a comparative period in 2021.
+Accounting policies and methods are consistent with those applied in the previous years, except as described in Reclassifications in comparative indicators.